 et al..
 Alcohol use disorders and the course of depressive and anxiety disorders.
 Br J Psychiatr.
 2012; 200(6):476–484.

 M. (2009).
 Helping patients who drink too much: an evidence-based guide for primary care physicians.
 Am Fam Physician.
 80(1):44–50.

 The difference between abuse and dependence is an important one.
 With substance abuse, patients retain control of their use.
 This control may be affected by poor judgment and social and environmental factors, and mitigated by the consequences of the patient’s use.
 Patients who become dependent (addicted) no longer have full control of their drug use.
 The brain has been “hijacked” by a substance that affects the mechanism of control over the use of that substance.
 This addiction is far more than physical dependence.
-The need to use the drug becomes as powerful as ...
+The need to use the drug becomes as ...